 Wedding rings themselves started with the Roman monarchy period as iron bands (marriages were more of a property contract back then, and the ring was a warning to other men that she was taken).
 Eventually women gained more rights, and the band turned gold.
 Romans wore the wedding ring on the 4th finger of the left hand because they believed there was a vein that ran straight from it to the heart.
 Modern medical note: Uh….
 No.

+After the ceremony, attendees would throw confetto, a mix of nuts and dried fruit.
+I’m guessing this evolved into “confetti” when someone realized bits of paper or rice would cause fewer eye injuries!
 The bride passed very carefully over the threshold of her new home.
 Sometimes the groom would carry her, to prevent her from tripping, which would be a bad omen.
 The bride then took her husband’s family name, to indicate she was now property of his lineage rather than her father’s.
 Two thousand years later, we’re still following suit.